Tuesday’s ‘General Hospital’ Spoilers: Jason Breaks Concerning News, Brad Scrambles, And Peter Reaches Out

 Given Billy Miller’s exit from General Hospital, spoilers appear to suggest that Drew will stay missing and presumed dead for now.
 That would signal that the writers are leaving the door open for a return or recast later.

-According to Soap Central, Brad will be getting some help that he desperately needs this week and it seems that Julian will step up to a degree despite his anger.
-General Hospital spoilers for the week indicate that there’s more coming with Kim and Franco, Nina, Valentin, and Jax, as well as Lulu and Dustin, and it sounds as if fans have a lot to look forward to over the next few days.
+According to Soap Central, Brad will be getting some help that he desperately needs this week, and it seems that Julian will step up to a degree despite his anger.
+General Hospital spoilers for the week indicate that there’s more coming with Kim and Franco, Nina, Valentin, and Jax, as well as Lulu and Dustin.

+It sounds as if fans have a lot to look forward to over the next few days.